Legal & Policies

 • If the user chooses to exclude a column, it becomes entirely invisible to the AI engine: neither the header nor the column data is read or transmitted.

-• This prior consent mechanism applies regardless of the selected AI engine (OpenAI, Mistral AI, OptIA Online, or OptIA Offline).
+• This prior consent mechanism applies regardless of the AI engine selected (Mistral AI, OptIA Online, or OptIA Offline) and regardless of the mode (Private AI enabled or disabled).

 4.6 Manual Column Exclusion